On this page you will find resources for investing and starting a business in the U.S.

 - Additional relevant private and public sector contacts, including links to various industry associations, government agencies, and chambers of commerce.

 The SBA’s website provides information on starting and managing a small to medium size business (SME) in the U.S. Among other important topics to SMEs, the website provides information on legal, taxation, licensing, and funding issues in the U.S.

-Generalized System of Preferences (GSP) program extended for BiH
+Generalized System of Preferences (GSP) Program Expired on December 31, 2020

 For additional BiH-specific information on the program, including how to determine if a product is eligible for duty-free treatment under GSP, please see the presentation (PPTX 6,485KB).
 For more general information on the GSP program, please see the guidebook (PDF 432KB).